datamade/data-analysis-guidelines/multi-part-patterns.md

-# 🔢 Data analysis 201
+# 🔢 Data analysis 201 - Putting it all together

 ## Patterns for multi-part analysis